ilwad123/Security-Data-analytics-project/README.md

 ## Project Summary

 The raw datasets were cleaned and transformed using Python.
-Visualizations were developed to highlight patterns in employee behavior across systems.
+Visualisations were developed to highlight patterns in employee behaviour across systems.

 - **Question 6**: Presents detailed visual analyses across each dataset (e.g., login irregularities, file access spikes, USB usage trends)
 - **Question 7**: Compiles findings into a final narrative identifying the main suspect, supported by a timeline of correlated activities